jakobadam/plupload-backends/readme.md

 ### Run (apache) ###

-The project comes bundled with a apache configuration for quick setup.
+The project includes an apache configuration for quick setup.
-It uses mod wsgi:
+It uses mod_wsgi:

        sudo apt-get install libapache2-mod-wsgi
        sudo a2enmod wsgi